 - The proposed scheme does not strictly align with the housing mix aspirations of the SMHA and policy DM1.
 This is partly a result of design negotiations leading to a loss of the two-bedroom apartments and two-bedroom dwellings in favour of one-bedroom cottage style apartments and a greater number of 3-bedroom dwellings.
 The scheme has also been subject to detailed viability considerations.
 Increasing the number of smaller properties and bungalows to comply with the SHMA would have been preferable, however, this would worsen the financial viability position, which has already evidenced no affordable housing as part of the development.
 Whilst there remains a significant portion of four-bedroom units, the three-bedroom dwellings form the predominant house type, which accords with the indicative aspirations of table 4.1.
-Therefore, refusal based on the proposed mix is not considered justified given the terms of the tilted balance set out in the NPPF. - 5.2.5 In terms of affordable housing, for greenfield sites in Lancaster, the policy position (DM3) requires 30% of the total number of dwellings to be affordable homes, unless this has a disproportionate and unwarranted negative impact on the viability of the proposed development.
-In accordance with policy DM3, the application has been supported by a financial viability appraisal (FAV) to evidence why the development cannot support any on-site affordable housing contribution (the applicant's position).
-This has been independently assessed by the Council's Viability expert (CP viability), with support from an independent Quantity Surveyor, who concurs with the applicant's overall conclusion that the development is unable support any affordable housing. transparency, the Council's viability expert has re-run the appraisals appended to the FVAR based on the amended housing mix and reduced housing numbers.
-This does not alter the viability outcome.
+Therefore, refusal based on the proposed mix is not considered justified given the terms of the tilted balance set out in the NPPF. - In terms of affordable housing, for greenfield sites in Lancaster, the policy position (DM3) requires 5.2.5 30% of the total number of dwellings to be affordable homes, unless this has a disproportionate and unwarranted negative impact on the viability of the proposed development.
+In accordance with policy DM3, the application has been supported by a financial viability appraisal (FVA) to evidence why the development cannot support any on-site affordable housing contribution (the applicant's position).
+This has been independently assessed by the Council's Viability expert (CP Viability), with support from an independent Quantity Surveyor, who concurs with the applicant's overall conclusion that the development is unable support any affordable housing.
 The applicant's proposed profit margin to bring the site forward is 17.5% on net revenue for the market dwellings.
 This is accepted by the Council's expert as a reasonable profit margin.
 In terms of land values, the applicant allowed for a benchmark land value of £250,000 per developable acre (or £155,709 per gross acre).
 However, the applicant did not justify this position.
-Subsequently, the Council's expert has reviewed this and concluded a reasonable benchmark land value (based on existing use value (£10,000 per acre) plus a premium (15 times the existing use value) would equate to £946,500 for the net developable area and a further £38, 211 when combined with the remaining land (at its existing use value).
+Subsequently, the Council's expert has reviewed this and concluded a reasonable benchmark land value (based on existing use value (£10,000 per acre) plus a premium (15 times the existing use value) would equate to £946,500 for the net developable area and a further £38,211 when combined with the remaining land (at its existing use value).
 The overall benchmark land value would be £984,711 (or £97, 197 per acre).
 The Council's expert has reappraised the viability with appropriate adjustments to the assumptions in the appraisal, but this does not alter the negative viability outcome.